Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Threats to Validity

 \textbf{External Validity.} A major threat to external validity concerns the potential influence of model pretraining on fine-tuning, as models released later may have greater exposure to low-resource data over time.
 However, RQ1 findings indicate that although \deepseek-7B and \qwentwo-7B were released around the same time, \qwentwo-7B achieves better performance.
 Similarly, \mistral-7B, released earlier than \deepseek-7B, also demonstrates superior performance.
 These observations indirectly suggest that the timing and data of model pretraining have limited impact in low-resource scenarios.

-\textbf{Threats to Generalizability.} Our current experiments and data generation were conducted solely within low-resource scenarios on HarmonyOS.
-This limitation may pose a threat to the generalizability of our findings.
-To further examine the applicability of the \app approach, we plan to extend our deployment to a wider range of low-resource environments in the future, thereby validating the generalizability of our method.
+\textbf{Threats to Generalizability.} Our experiments and data generation were conducted only in low-resource scenarios on HarmonyOS, which may limit the generalizability of our findings.
+To test the broader applicability of the \app approach, we plan to extend our deployment to other low-resource environments in the future to validate the generalizability of our method.